 FOSSology is an open source project built around an open and modular architecture for analyzing software.
 FOSSology analyzes a given set of software packages and reports items such as the software licenses and families of software licenses used by these packages.
 The FOSSology project is planning to create a public repository with extensive software license analysis and other reports about open source software.
 The OSL hosts Web services, the build/packaging environment and the public repository for FOSSology.

 Gentoo Linux is a distribution built on a customizable foundation, allowing users to build a Linux system exactly the way they need it.
-The Gentoo community was the first hosted client of the OSL, and still claims many servers and development platforms here.
-Some of the services hosted here include their main developer host, bugs, forums, amd64 development, sparc development, hppa development, itanium development, alpha development and ppc64 development.
+The Gentoo community was the first hosted client of the OSL, and it still utilizes many servers and development platforms here.
+The OSL hosts the Gentoo Foundation's main developer host, bugs, forums, amd64 development, sparc development, hppa development, itanium development, alpha development and ppc64 development.

 GOSCON is the premier annual Government Open Source Conference organized by the OSL.
 A national conference designed for government IT management, the mission of GOSCON is to provide leading-edge education and a forum for cross-agency collaboration among government consortia.
 GOSCON also helps public sector entities evaluate the benefit of utililzing open and community-source methodologies for custom software development.

 Inkscape is an open source vector graphics editor, with capabilities similar to those of Adobe Illustrator, CorelDRAW and Xara X, using the W3C standard Scalable Vector Graphics (SVG) file format.
 Inkscape supports many advanced SVG features (markers, clones, alpha blending, etc.) and great care is taken in designing a streamlined interface.
 It is very easy to edit nodes, perform complex path operations, trace bitmaps and much more.
 Inkscape also aims to maintain a thriving user and developer community by using open, community-oriented development.
-The OSL is responsible for hosting a Virtual Machine which hosts the Inkscape website, wiki and various development builds.
+The OSL hosts a Virtual Machine for the Inkscape website, wiki and various development builds.

 Jaws is a content management system and framework used to create dynamic websites.
 Written in PHP, it provides a simple yet powerful framework for developers to design their own modules.
 The OSL provides Web, development and mailing list hosting for the Jaws Project.